ahmedamasha/REIT/README.md

 **FE (vueJs , yarn)**

-For FE I comliled the app using babel alreadt and pushed to github (recommended in production) , but also give the baility for dev team to update and re-compile) using `yarn`
+For FE I compiled the app using babel already and pushed to github (recommended in production) , but also give the ability for dev team to update and re-compile) using `yarn`

  - Go to home of the project  `cd REIT/reit_web` then `yarn install` then `yarn run build`